 After you have used the classes in the oracle.olapi.metadata.mdm package to get MdmSource objects that represent measures and dimensions in the OLAP Catalog, you can get Source objects from them.
 You can also create other Source objects with methods of a DataProvider.
-You can then use the Source objects to create a query to get dimension or measure values from the database.
-To retrieve data from the database, you use a Source to create a Cursor.
+You can then use the Source objects to create a query that specifies the data that you want to retrieve from the database.
+To retrieve the data, you create a Cursor for the Source.

 With the methods of a Source, you can specify selections of dimension or measure values and specify operations on the elements of the Source, such as mathematical calculations, comparisons, and ordering, adding or removing elements of a query.
-The Source class has a few primary methods and many shortcut methods that use one or more of the primary methods.
-The most complex primary methods are the join (Source joined, Source comparison, int comparisonRule, boolean visible) method and the recursive Join (Source joined, Source comparison, Source parent, int comparisonRule, boolean parentsFirst, boolean parentsRestrictedToBase, int maxIterations, boolean visible) method.
-The many other signatures of the join and recursiveJoin methods are shortcuts for certain operations of the primary methods.
+The Source class has a few basic methods and many shortcut methods that use one or more of the basic methods.
+The most complex basic methods are the join (Source joined, Source comparison, int comparisonRule, boolean visible) method and the recursiveJoin(Source joined, Source comparison, Source parent, int comparisonRule, boolean parentsFirst, boolean parentsRestrictedToBase, int maxIterations, boolean visible) method.
+The many other signatures of the join and recursiveJoin methods are shortcuts for certain operations of the basic methods.

 In this chapter, the information about the join method applies equally to the recursiveJoin method, except where otherwise noted.
 With the join method, you can select elements of a Source and, most importantly, you can relate the elements of one Source to those of another Source.
-For example, to specify the dimension elements that a measure requires, you use a join method to relate the dimension to the measure.
+For example, to specify the dimension members that retrieving the data of a measure requires, you use a join method to relate the dimension to the measure.